2 in 1 Fat Boy Scriber

 The 2 in 1 fat boy scriber is a tool for fitting doors as well as a general scribing tool.

-It is exactly the same size as the standard fat boy but with the ability to hold the body higher in the cradle.
+It is the same size as the standard fat boy but with the 6mm front aluminium lip removed.

 In door fitting mode a 0.5mm stainless steel plate is bolted to the front of the scriber.

 Once the door is reduced in size so that it fits in the frame and there is at least a 0.5mm gap, the plate fits between the door frame and the door and slides along the door frame marking a line on the door at a given distance away from the frame.

 Plane down to the line and the door should fit with an even gap on all 4 sides.